The I-League: Introduction

 Several spectacular performances in recent years, both domestically and at the 2011 AFC Asian Cup, have helped to boost the I-League’s popularity.

 Recent signings of international superstars such as Costa Rica’s Carlos Hernández and Lebanon’s Bilal Najjarin to I-League teams have further raised its profile.
-The converse has also been true; famed Indian captain Sunil Chhetri made headlines when he was recruited by Kansas City in 2010, and again by Portugal in 2012.
+The converse has also been true; famed Indian captain Sunil Chhetri made headlines when he was recruited by Kansas City Wizards in 2010, and again by Sporting Lisbon ‘B’ Team in 2012.

 While the precise future of the I-League remains in the balance, it seems fairly clear that India’s premier football competition is here to stay.